-As a team of engineers who have spent decades pioneering and building highly available global networks, including cloud, BSO offers businesses mission critical connectivity solutions that are built for performance.
+As a team of engineers who have spent decades pioneering and building highly available global networks, including enterprise cloud, BSO offers businesses mission critical connectivity solutions that are built for performance.
 BSO provides access to markets that others can’t, through:

 99.99% network availability